Sharp0802/lddw/README.md

 # LDDW : LDD for Windows

-A ldd(List Dynamic Dependencies) implementation for windows, written in C99.
+A ldd(List Dynamic Dependencies) implementation for windows, written in C.

 ## SYNOPSIS